fahadbingit/BuaKoi/README.md

-# BuaKoi
+Project Description:

+Project Name: BuaKoi Maid Service Management System

-### Solution Stack -
+Solution Stack:
-● language-independent 3-tier architecture | Application Layer | OOP Principles
+1. Language-independent 3-tier architecture | Application Layer | OOP Principles
-● Normalized DB (2NF) | Database CRUD
+2. Normalized DB (2NF) | Database CRUD

-### Features -
+Features:
-● Users can Search/Hire a maid
+1. Users can Search/Hire a maid
-● Admin can view Hiring status/Search/Insert/Update/Delete Maid ● CRUD Operations for both Admin & Users side
+2. Admin can view Hiring status/Search/Insert/Update/Delete Maid
+3. CRUD Operations for both Admin & Users side

+Tech Stack:
+1. C# programming language
+2. .NET Framework 4.7.2
+3. Windows Forms for the UI
+4. Visual Studio and MSBuild for development and build automation
+5. MySQL database, as indicated by the MySql.Data reference
+6. Some other standard .NET libraries and dependencies for handling XML, data access, etc.

+The BuaKoi Maid Service Management System is a professional and reliable solution for managing maid service hiring processes.
+The system follows a language-independent 3-tier architecture, adhering to Object-Oriented Programming principles.
+The database is normalized using the 2NF model and utilizes MySQL for efficient CRUD operations.

+The server-side programming is implemented using the .NET Framework 4.7.2, providing stability and performance.
+Windows Forms are used for the UI, ensuring a simple and user-friendly experience.
+Visual Studio and MSBuild are utilized for development and build automation, ensuring efficient and reliable code development.

+In addition, standard .NET libraries and dependencies are utilized for handling XML, data access, and other necessary features.
+Users can search and hire maids through the system, while admins can view hiring status and perform CRUD operations on maid data.

+Overall, the BuaKoi Maid Service Management System provides a comprehensive solution for managing maid services, with a focus on efficiency, reliability, and user-friendliness.

 <br /><br />
 -> Log in form <-
 ![](screenshot/login.jpg)